High5Apps/mrt5/README.md

 in a directory at `BASE_PATH + 'finetune_datasets/char_iit_data/'`.
 The
 script assumes that the data is located at this path.

-Right now, we support the contextual spellign correction and word search tasks from the char-iit repo.
+Right now, we support the contextual *Spelling Correction with Context* and *Word Search* tasks from the char-iit repo.
 Below is an example command to preprocess the data for the contextual spelling correction task:

 ```
 python3 preprocess_char_dataset.py spelling_correction_contextual